Hampshire Library Service careers

-- No two days are ever the same thanks to a varied, fast paced and quickly evolving service
+- No two days are ever the same working in a varied, fast paced and quickly evolving service

 - Gain personal satisfaction from making a difference to local residents and communities

-- Contribute and belong to a committed and enthusiastic team, and work with partners to develop and enhance the service
+- Contribute and belong to a committed and enthusiastic county-wide team, working across different branches

-If you have a flexible and ‘can do’ attitude, we will teach you the skills required to become an excellent Library Customer Service Assistant.
+If you have a flexible and positive attitude, we will support you to acquire the skills required to become an excellent Library Team Assistant.

 What we're looking for

-- A flexible approach to delivering high quality services
+- A flexible and innovative approach to delivering high quality services

 - Effective interpersonal and organisational skills